vernfongchao/Catoura/README.md

    - `npm start`

-8. There is a Demo user or create an account to begin using MvDc
+8. There is a Demo user or create an account to begin using Catoura